PRB is governed by a Board of Trustees representing diverse community and professional interests.

 Amanda Glassman, Vice Chair of the Board

-Amanda Glassman is the director of global health policy and a senior fellow at the Center for Global Development, leading work on priority setting, resource allocation, and value for money in global health, with a particular interest in vaccination.
+Amanda Glassman is chief operating officer and senior fellow at the Center for Global Development, leading work on priority-setting, resource allocation and value for money in global health.
 She has 20 years of experience working on health and social protection policy and programs in Latin America and elsewhere in the developing world.
-Prior to her current position, Glassman was principal technical lead for health at the Inter-American Development Bank, where she led health economics and financing knowledge products and policy dialogue with member countries, designed the results-based grant program Salud Mesoamerica 2015, and served as team leader for conditional cash transfer programs such as Mexico’s Oportunidades and Colombia’s Familias en Accion.
-From 2005 to 2007, Glassman was deputy director of the Global Health Financing Initiative at the Brookings Institution and carried out policy research on aid effectiveness and domestic financing issues in the health sector in low-income countries.
-Glassman holds a master of science degree from the Harvard School of Public Health and a bachelor’s degree from Brown University.
-She has published on a wide range of health and social protection finance and policy topics and is editor and co-author of the books From Few to Many: A Decade of Health Insurance Expansion in Colombia (IDB and Brookings 2010) and The Health of Women in Latin America and the Caribbean (World Bank 2001).
+Prior to her current position, Glassman was principal technical lead for health at the Inter-American Development Bank, where she led health economics and financing knowledge products and policy dialogue with member countries, designed the results-based grant program Salud Mesoamerica 2015 and served as team leader for conditional cash transfer programs such as Mexico’s Oportunidades and Colombia’s Familias en Accion.
+From 2005-2007, Glassman was deputy director of the Global Health Financing Initiative at Brookings and carried out policy research on aid effectiveness and domestic financing issues in the health sector in low-income countries.
+Before joining the Brookings Institution, Glassman designed, supervised and evaluated health and social protection loans at the Inter-American Development Bank and worked as a Population Reference Bureau Fellow at the US Agency for International Development.
+Glassman holds a master of science degree from the Harvard School of Public Health and a bachelor’s degree from Brown University, has published on a wide range of health and social protection finance and policy topics and is editor and co-author of the books Millions Saved: New Cases of Proven Success in Global Health (Center for Global Development 2016), From Few to Many: A Decade of Health Insurance Expansion in Colombia (IDB and Brookings 2010) and The Health of Women in Latin America and the Caribbean (World Bank 2001).

 Susan E. McGregor, Secretary of the Board